Gasosaurus: Classification

 Traditionally thought to be a megalosauroid, Holtz (2000) found it to be a basal coelurosaurian, although later Holtz et al. (2004) suggested it was a basal carnosaur (possibly a metriacanthosaurid) on the basis of data from undescribed specimens.
 It may in fact be the most basal coelurosaurian yet known, or may even be close to the common ancestor of the two groups; in any case, it represents one of the oldest definitive tetanuran theropods.
 Some paleontologists have speculated that Gasosaurus and Kaijiangosaurus may be one and the same species.

-Because of the fragmentary nature of the known Gasosaurus fossils, it has an uncertain position within Tetanurae, and probably lays outside Coelurosauria.
+Because of the fragmentary nature of the known Gasosaurus fossils, it has an uncertain position within Tetanurae, but probably lays outside Coelurosauria.
 A detailed restudy of the holotype is underway that may change its classification.

 Paleoecology

 Gasosarurus lived during the mid-Jurassic period (Bathonian and/ or Callovian stages), around 164 million years ago.
 It coexisted with other mid-range theropods such as Chuandongocoelurus and Kaijiangosaurus, two other dinosaurs found from the Lower Shaximiao Formation.
 These three taxa pertain to medium to large bodied theropods and are known from associated prostcranial skeletons.
 China, boasts the highest taxic diversity of Middle Jurassic theropods of all body sizes from anywhere in the world.
-Most Middle Jurassic theropods from china are 'medium-sized', as are the majority of Middle Jurassic theropods globally.
+Most Middle Jurassic theropods from China are 'medium-sized', as are the majority of Middle Jurassic theropods globally.

 These similar dinosaurs show an intriguing combination of derived tetanuran synapomorphies and primitive features shared with non-tetanurans, which suggest they occupy a basal position within Tetanurae.
 Understanding the anatomy of Chinese Jurassic taxa may reveal further details of primitive tetanuran anatomy and help resolve the early evolution of this successful theropod clade.
 Future exploration of the Chinese Middle Jurassic theropod record may bring new insights into the diversification of Tetanurae, the origin of larger body sizes among more derived theropods, and Middle Jurassic paleobiogeography.